Donate Us to Help Queen's College Grow

 Discipleship and Ministry

-Sue Jones is currently Director of Mission and Ministry in The Diocese of Derby.
-She is also Residentiary Canon at Derby Cathedral.
-Before moving to Derby Sue was Dean of Bangor Cathedral in North Wales having spent all of her ministry in the Church in Wales.
+The Very Rev Canon Dr Sue Jones is currently Dean of Liverpool, serving in Liverpool Cathedral.
+Previous to that she was Director of Mission and Ministry in the Diocese of Derby, and Residentiary Canon at Derby Cathedral.
+Before moving to Derby Sue was Dean of Bangor Cathedral in North Wales having spent all of her ministry to that point in the Church in Wales.
 Sue has spent 20 years in theological education and before being Dean she was responsible for the development of the Exploring Faith Course, in the Diocese of Bangor.
-Sue has been instrumental in developing the Exploring Faith course at Queens.
-Sue’s interest are in discipleship and formation and she has written a book in the SCM Learning Church series on Call and Vocation.
+Sue has been instrumental in developing the Exploring Faith course at Queen’s.
+Sue’s interests are in discipleship and formation.
+Her recent books include Listening for God’s call and Everyday public worship.

 Phone: (709) 864-3754